itsBuggingMe/Frent/docs/docs/ecf.md

 # Introduction to Entity Component Frameworks

 What's an ECF (Entity Component Framework)?

-> An ECF is where you create *entities* which are made of *components* inside a *framework* (the library itself).
+> An ECF is where you create *entities* which are made of *components* inside a *framework*.

-This is a bird's eye overview of an ECF, but that doesn't give much information.
-Let's zoom in
+That definition wasn't too useful.
+Lets zoom in.

-### What is an Entity
+### What is an entity?

 Entities themselves do not do anything - you can think of them as just IDs.
-Instead, an entity has its own components.
+Instead, an entity has its own components which do the heavy lifting.

 ### What is a component?

 Components can contain data and behavior about your game.
-You can have a component with only data, or a component with only behavior.
-For example, a `Location` component might just contain data in the form of an `X` and `Y` coordinate, while a `Velocity` component might contain a `DX` and `DY` fields as well as behavior to change the `Location` coordinate.
+You can have a component with only data or a component with only behavior.
+For example, a `Location` component might just contain data in the form of a `X` and `Y` coordinate, while a `Velocity` component might contain a `DX` and `DY` fields as well as behavior to change the `Location` coordinate.

 ```csharp
 //only contains X and Y